200 Park Avenue, New York, NY 10166-0193 USA

 A highly successful plaintiffs’ lawyer, Mr. Karlan has won several multimillion-dollar judgments and settlements including one against the RTC arising out of the S&L scandals, in which Mr. Karlan’s clients, holders of bonds issued by banks seized by the government, received settlements of over $500 million.
 He also obtained a verdict of $82 million after trial of a RICO claim involving insurance fraud.

-Mr. Karlan has been recognized by The Best Lawyers in America© as a leading attorney in commercial litigation, and bankruptcy and creditor debtor rights.
+Mr. Karlan has been recognized since 2013 by The Best Lawyers in America® as a leading attorney in Commercial Litigation, and Bankruptcy and Creditor Debtor Rights.
+He was also named to Benchmark Litigation’s “Top 100 Trial Lawyers” list, and a “Litigation Star” nationally in Commercial and White-Collar Crime, and in New York.
+In March 2020, The Am Law Litigation Daily named Mr. Karlan as “Litigator of the Week” for obtaining a successful jury verdict on behalf of a Fortune 250 company.
+Mr. Karlan was also named a 2020 “Winning Litigator” by The National Law Journal for this trial victory.
 In 2004 he was awarded the Thurgood Marshall Award by the Albany Branch of the NAACP for his work on the high-profile “Albany redistricting case,” for which Mr. Karlan was pivotal in obtaining a federal injunction stopping the redistricting plan and having revised lines drawn and special elections ordered.

 Columbia University - 1979 Juris Doctor